 CRMs are mainly web-based applications.
 They’re still developed primarily for desktops and laptops, but now they’re also optimized for mobile.
 Most CRM software are available as mobile apps on Android and iOS.
 According to a Nucleus Research report, companies using a mobile CRM, 65% are achieving their sales quotas.

 CRM works at its best when you integrate with other tools such as helpdesk software, invoicing/billing software, marketing automation tools, etc. Unlike spreadsheets and email, CRMs let you collaborate swiftly and in real-time.

-From prospect to customer, their journey is captured in the CRM.
-These insights put you in a better position to recognize people, their needs, and how your business can work for them.
+From lead to customer, their entire journey is captured in the CRM.
+This puts you in a better position to recognize people and personalize their engagement with targeted campaigns and messaging.

 CRM lets you automate mundane tasks like creating contacts from signup forms and sending welcome emails to new prospects.
 Spreadsheets demand data entry; CRMs minimize it.

 The CRM analyzes the effectiveness of your marketing campaigns and provides high-level and detailed reports that let you take smart decisions.
 It also tracks and attributes revenue to the right source.